msjimc/RunningWindowsProgramsOnLinux/manjaro.md

 Manjaro is derived from Arch Linux and so the installation is almost the same except you don't need to edit the ***/etc/pacman.conf*** and there doesn't seem to be an issue with the winecfg step hanging.

-Before installing it is then recommended to do a full system update:
+Before installing Wine it then recommended to do a full system update:

 > sudo pacman -Syu